ardanlabs/gotraining/topics/go/README.md

 ## Ultimate Go

-This is material for any intermediate-level developer who has at least a few months to years of experience writing code in Go.
-This class provides a very deep knowledge of the programming language with a big push on language mechanics, design philosophies and guidelines.
-We focus on teaching how to write code with a priority on consistency, integrity, readability and simplicity.
-We cover a lot about “if performance matters” with a focus on mechanical sympathy, data oriented design, decoupling and writing production software.
-We close the class with benchmarking, profiling, tracing and debugging.
+This class has been designed over the past 3 years and goes beyond just being a language class.
+There will be very little teaching of syntax and a big focus on learning how to read and understand the code you are writing.
+With a big understanding of “if performance matters” then these things matter.
+We will talk about semantics, guidelines, mechanical sympathy and data oriented design.
+We are going to talk about package oriented design and how to structure your Go projects for the long term.
+We are going to talk about writing concurrent code and how to effectively use channels.
+Then I will dig into the testing, benchmarking and profile tooling.
+We will talk a lot about composition and design.

+Everyone is going to be mentally exhausted by the end of each day.
+We will be challenging every student to think about what they are doing and why.
+In the 3 years we have taught this material, we never had someone not appreciate the class and feel like they are a better developer for it.
 If you want your team to be better Go developers, code reviewers, designers and architects, this is the class they need.

 [Ultimate Go](../courses/go/README.md)